Master of Business Administration

 |Kinest Jin||Student representative||MBA Student Management Team|

-The largest capstone project in Australasia, the UC MBA project typically addresses issues of strategic importance and results in the production of a written strategy document.
+As the capstone, the UC MBA project typically addresses issues of strategic importance and results in the production of a written strategy document.
 Past projects completed by students include:

 - A strategy to address seasonal fluctuations in consumer demand